TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Inline/Properties/ShowNewRecordLink.rst

    :Scope: Display
    :Default: true

-   Disables the :guilabel:`New record` link in TCA `inline` elements without without simultaneously also disabling either the :guilabel:`+` button in each inline records' header (using :ref:`['appearance']['enabledControls']['new']
+   Disables the :guilabel:`New record` link in TCA `inline` elements without simultaneously disabling either the :guilabel:`+` button in the header of each inline record (using :ref:`['appearance']['enabledControls']['new']
    <columns-inline-properties-appearance>`) or all other
    "level links" (using :ref:`['appearance']['levelLinksPosition'] = 'none'